PaulBenHill/cyclops/README.md

 # ALPHA RELEASE - Cyclops - City of Heroes log parser
 ## I am open to suggestions for data you want to see.
-## All the HTML style is embedded in ./templates/player_attack_report.html.
-Feel free to suggest better styling.

 ## Description